 The Calibrating Public Accountability project aims to answer this grand question.
-The project is funded by a prestigious NWO-vidi grant and will run for five years.
-The core team in Utrecht will collaborate with renown international colleagues and important public sector organizations in the Netherlands and beyond.
+The project is funded by a prestigious NWO-vidi grant.
+This project builds on the well-established tradition of accountability research in Utrecht to which insights, methods and theories from behavioral science have been added.
+The core team in Utrecht collaborates with renown international colleagues and important public sector organizations in the Netherlands and beyond.

 This project aims to

 - a) understand the effects of accountability processes on (key staff in) public organizations implementing policies, by

 - b) combining theories, methods and insights from behavioral science with ‘traditional’ public administration research, in

 - c) situated studies focusing on real organizations and/or real decision-makers in the public sector, preferably

 - d) in collaboration with those public sector organizations, based on

 - e) our contention that accountability should be calibrated – made-to-fit – to the specific context, organization, professional task and envisaged effect, in order to

 - f) contribute to the quality of accountability and decision-making in a public sector under pressure.